 Why You Should Get an IT Certification

 - Confidence: Certified employees are more confident in their skills.
-With that confidence come proactive solutions, out-of-the-box thinking, and high-level problem-solving abilities.
-(CompTIA Security+ certification holders are 85% more likely to believe they have the knowledge and skills needed to successfully fulfill their jobs.)
+With that confidence comes proactive solutions, out-of-the-box thinking and high-level problem-solving abilities.

-- Knowledge: It’s safe to say that with more training in new areas, one will gain more knowledge.
+- Knowledge: It’s safe to say that with more IT training in new areas, one will gain more knowledge.
 And with that knowledge, certified staff are relied upon to make key decisions and perform at a high level.
-(CompTIA-certified professionals with one year of experience demonstrate between 24% and 52% more domain knowledge than non-certified IT pros with three years of experience!)

 IT Certifications Are in Demand

-According to data provided by Burning Glass Technologies, between December 2018 and November 2019, there we're 187,047 IT job listings posted that requested the following CompTIA certifications:
+According to data from Burning Glass Technologies, between January 2020 and December 2020, there were 108,463 IT job listings posted that requested one or more of the following CompTIA certifications:

-When you consider all the positives that come with earning an IT certification, it makes complete sense that so many IT pros are going after IT certifications with such a passion (and why so many employers are seeking certified professionals).
-Self-confidence, extensive knowledge, reliability, top-notch performance, expedited promotions, a career path with an upward trajectory – earning an IT certification is certainly an investment that pays off.
-And ultimately pays better, too.
-And there’s nothing wrong with that.
+When you consider all the positives that come with earning an IT certification, it makes complete sense that so many IT pros are going after IT certifications with such passion.
+Self-confidence, extensive knowledge, reliability, top-notch performance, expedited promotions and a career path with an upward trajectory are all great reasons to earn an IT certification.
+And, ultimately, if it helps boost your salary – there’s absolutely nothing wrong with that.